glicerico/rangram/journal.md

 By using the [stream_evaluate](https://github.com/glicerico/stream-parser/blob/master/src/scripts/stream_evaluate.sh) script, we can use a range of values for winObserve and winParse easily.

 Guided by experiments performed with the [ULLP](https://docs.google.com/spreadsheets/d/1TPbtGrqZ7saUHhOIi5yYmQ9c-cvVlAGqY14ATMPVCq4/edit#gid=963717716) in other corpora, we focus our attention to its window-based method (win=6) with distance weight for calculating PMI, and no distance-weight when MST-parsing.
+It's worth noting that the `ULL parser` includes a `###LEFT-WALL###` token, comparable to the `root` node in other grammar formalisms.
+This token will be ignored in the evaluation, but it may affect the structure of the possible parses, as long as it links to anything other than the first word in a sentence.

 For the GL, we experiment with both the ILE and ALE methods.
 The bulk of the parameters can be found in the respective json files of the experiments.